Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/ClipGeometry/README.md

 ![](screenshot.png)

+## How to use the sample
-Click or tap the "Clip" button to clip the blue graphic with the red envelopes.
+Click or tap the 'Clip' button to display the clipping results of the blue graphic and the red outlines.

 ## How it works
 1. Create a `graphicsOverlay` containing an envelope.